zbalkan/wazuhevtx/README.md

 options:
   -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
-                        Path of output JSON file
+                        Path of output JSON file.
+If not defined, output will be printed to console.
 ```

 ## Caveats